ntuanh/TrainingFIL/LinuxandNetwork/[w1]ProtocolsAndFlowControl/setIP.md

 ### Static IP
+* Assigned to a device and does not change over time .
+* Commonly use for server , network devices (routers , printers ) and website that need a consistent address.
+* Paid
+* Manually .

 ### Dynamic IP
+* Assigned to a device and could change over time .
+* Commonly use for personal devices like laptops , smartphones , ...
+* Free
+* Automatically assigned by DHCP(Dynamic Host Configuration Protocol) server.

 ### Set static IP use manual method
+* Open Network and Sharing Center
+* Click on Change adapter settings
+* Right click on Ethernet and select Properties
+* Select Internet Protocol Version 4 (TCP/IPv4)
+* Select Use the following IP address

 ### Set static IP use dynamic method
+* Open Terminal Linux on virtual machine .